swcarpentry/board/executive-director.md

   made and entered into and on behalf of the organization.
 All agreements will only be made with Steering Committee approval.

+* Responsible for managing and maintaining all Software Carpentry resources, including mailing lists, GitHub repositories, and other venues managed by the Software Carpentry Foundation.

 ## Professional Qualifications

 * Transparent and high integrity leadership